nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Note(s):
 * All fields are required except those in square brackets.
 No duplicate names.
 * NAME must be alphanumeric.
+* PHONE_NUMBER must be at least 3 digits but not longer than 20 digits.

 Example(s):
 * `contact add n/John Doe p/98765432 e/johnd@example.com`